-We believe that corporate governance and sustainability can materially impact the future performance of companies and the extent to which any economic value created will accrue to shareholders.
+We believe that corporate governance and sustainability considerations can materially impact the future performance of companies and the extent to which any economic value created will accrue to shareholders.
 Companies with unacceptably high levels of governance or sustainability risk are likely to be excluded by Nanuk's Sustainability and ESG based negative screen.

-Consideration of governance and sustainability is an intrinsic component of assessing companies' future financial profiles, risks and valuation.
+Consideration of certain aspects of governance and sustainability is an intrinsic component of assessing companies' future financial profiles, risks and valuation.

-Nanuk's analytical framework focuses specifically on the following governance and sustainability factors:
+Nanuk's research framework focuses on the following governance and sustainability factors: